 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 Oh Amsterdam, how I adore you.
 You really have it all going on.
 From your curvaceous canals, to your long slender houses, and the dulcet tones of bike bells ringing in your alleys — I think you might just be the one!

-Having been a frequent visitor to Amsterdam through the years, I have seen her grow and change with the years.
+Having been a frequent visitor to Amsterdam, I have seen her grow and change through the years.

 Old buildings fall down, new ones go up.
 Old neighbourhoods go out of fashion, new ones step into their place.
 But through it all, Amsterdam has held onto that undeniable charm that makes her unique.

 The only downside to visiting Amsterdam (other than the crowds and the tendency towards drizzle) is the eye-watering cost of accommodation.

 Cheap places to stay in Amsterdam are very hard to find!
 Fortunately for travellers, the quality tends to be as high as the price.
 Plus, there are tons of incredibly cool places to stay in Amsterdam, so get ready to be impressed.

 In this guide, I introduce you to my favourite Amsterdam neighbourhoods and help you pick the one that’s perfect for your travel style.
 Then I recommend some of the funkiest, charming-est, and most glamorous accommodations for all budgets, from backpacker to jet-setter.

 Being the best, these hotels are liable to sell out fast, so be sure to book as soon as you find your fave.

 If you’re heading to this smashing city, read on for your guide to…